IU-PR/Capstone_project/content/docs/Groups/LogiFlex.md

 ## **Introduction**

-**LogiFlex** is a service specializing in the development of logistics algorithms for packaging goods in vehicles using laws and ideas that our AI finds.
+[_**LogiFlex**_](http://logiflex.ru) is a service specializing in the development of logistics algorithms for packaging goods in vehicles using laws and ideas that our AI finds.
 LogiFlex - Get More by Using AI!
+Check out our website - http://logiflex.ru

 <div style="text-align: center;">
   <img src="/LogiFlex_images/LogiFlex_logo_rmv_bg.png" alt="LogiFlex Logo" width="300" height="300">
 </div>

 The project idea was so successful that the team managed to attract investments from interested investors immediately after its inception.
-Just nine days later, the project team successfully negotiated with [the largest network of building materials in the Far East](https://999111.ru/), securing payment for the development process, project delivery, and obtaining copyrights.
+Just nine days later, the project team successfully negotiated with [_the largest network of building materials in the Far East_](https://999111.ru/), securing payment for the development process, project delivery, and obtaining copyrights.
 This partnership aims to address the network's own logistical problems and optimize their transport processes.

-**For collaboration inquiries or if you have any questions, feel free to reach out to me at: [@GeorgiyBudnik](https://t.me/GeorgiyBudnik) (Team Lead)**
+**For collaboration inquiries or if you have any questions, feel free to reach out to me at: [_@GeorgiyBudnik_](https://t.me/GeorgiyBudnik) (Team Lead)**

 # **Week One**